aws-samples/the-aws-step-functions-workshop/content/module-6/step-3/index.en.md

 - Click on the `Error handling` tab.
 Find the **Retry on errors** section and remove the default `Retrier #1` by clicking the edit icon to the right and scrolling down to click the **Remove** button.
   ![Remove Retrier](/static/img/module-6/remove-retrier.png)
 - Click on **Next** and review the generated code and click **Next** again.
-- Provide a name to this state machine.
-For example: `Lambda-input-output-processing-sm`.
-For the IAM role, select an existing IAM role `InputOutputProcessingStepFunctionRole`
+- Enter the a State machine name: `InputOutputProcessingMachine`.
+For the Execution role, choose an existing role: `InputOutputProcessingStepFunctionRole`
   ![Iam Role](/static/img/module-6/name-iam-role.png)
-- You can leave the rest of the defaults and click on **Create state machine**.
+- Leave the rest of the defaults and click **Create state machine**.